sagemath/trac_to_gh/Issue 6347.md

 # Issue 6347: use faster 2^m^ implementation up to 2^62^ on 64-bit systems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6347

 Original creator: malb